tsamaya/aws-lambda-opencage-geocoder/README.md

 #### Environment variables

-Following [12-Factors](https://12factor.net/) app third principle, we will use envirnoment vriable to store the OpenCage API key
+Following [12-Factors](https://12factor.net/) App third principle, we will use an  environment variable to store the OpenCage API key

 *Create `environment.yml` file*